Can I brush my teeth before my appointment?

 You and your doctor will determine how long you need to wear them full time.
 You will have appointments for retainer checks to monitor your retention.
 Based on your doctor’s recommendations, you will get to stop wearing them during the day, but we advocate night time for a lifetime!

 Why do my gums bleed sometimes when I brush or floss my teeth?

 You may not be brushing along your gum line as well as you should, or you are not flossing frequently.
 Flossing is very important for the maintenance of good gum health.
 Healthy gums generally do not bleed when you brush and floss.
 If the gums bleed, this is termed “gingivitis” and is actually indicative of local inflammation caused by your body’s own reaction to bacteria or other foreign material (food) being stuck in and around the teeth.
 Regular flossing removes the plaque and food between your teeth and reduces your gum’s reaction to these things, thus reducing or eliminating bleeding over time.

 Why does my bite feel different throughout my orthodontic treatment?

 During your orthodontic treatment, your teeth will go through a lot of different stages.
 You will have a series of wires that increase in size as your teeth become straighter.
 When you start wearing elastics, to correct your bite, your teeth may become sore at times, but continue to wear the elastics, so that your teeth will get used to them.
 Remember: for every hour you don’t wear your elastics, you lose the previous 10 hours of elastic wear!

 When do I get my braces off?

-Asking the orthodontist at your scheduled adjustment will give you the best possible answer.
+at your scheduled adjustment will give you the best possible answer.

 Why won’t the wax stay on my braces?